Principles for Deciding

 [67] For specific analysis of this shift, see Ruth Towse, Dealing with digital: the economic organisation of streamed music, Media, Culture & Society, vol. 42 (2020), 1461.

-[68] For critical analysis, see Andrew deWaard, Financialized Hollywood: Institutional Investment, Venture Capital, and Private Equity in the Film and Television Industry, Journal of Cinema and Media Studies, vol. 59 (2020), 54.
+[69] For further analysis, see Andrew deWaard, Financialized Hollywood: Institutional Investment, Venture Capital, and Private Equity in the Film and Television Industry, Journal of Cinema and Media Studies, vol. 59 (2020), 54.

-[69] For sample analyses, see Centre National de la Musique, Étude relative à l’impact du passage à l’UCPS par les services de musique en ligne, assisted by Deloitte France (Jan.
-2021); Edona Elshan, Christian Engel, and Philipp Ebel, Opening the Black Box of Music Royalties with the Help of Hybrid Intelligence, Proceedings of the 54th Hawaii International Conference on System Sciences (2021), 5525; Shuwen Qu, David Hesmondhalgh, and Jian Xiao, Music streaming platforms and self-releasing musicians: the case of China, Information, Communication & Society, vol. 26 (2023), 699.
+[70] For sample analyses, see Centre National de la Musique, Étude relative à l’impact du passage à l’UCPS par les services de musique en ligne (Jan.
+2021); Shuwen Qu, David Hesmondhalgh, and Jian Xiao, Music streaming platforms and self-releasing musicians: the case of China, Information, Communication & Society, vol. 26 (2023), 699; Intellectual Property Office, The potential economic impact of ER on performers and the music market in the UK (Feb.
+2024).

 [71] Statutes may preclude transfers of certain rights.
 See, e.g., the Verlegeranteil decision, BGH, I ZR 198/13, April 21, 2016, GRUR 2016, 596, translated in I.I.C., vol. 48 (2017), 98.
 The German Federal Court here barred a collecting society from diverting inalienable authors’ royalties to publishers.